mmerlyn/brushsy/README.md

 # Brushsy

-A modern, web-based digital drawing application built with React and TypeScript.
+A digital drawing app I built to practice frontend development with React and TypeScript.

 ## About

-Brushsy is an interactive whiteboard/drawing app that lets you sketch, draw shapes, and create artwork across multiple pages.
-Your work is automatically saved to the browser and can be exported as PNG or PDF
+I built Brushsy as a learning project to get hands-on experience with the HTML Canvas API and explore performance optimization in React.
+It's a simple whiteboard/drawing app where you can sketch, draw shapes, and create artwork across multiple pages.
+Everything auto-saves to the browser and can be exported as PNG or PDF.

 ## Features